SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Dual-Mode Storage: LiveDB and ArchiveDB

 Figure~\ref{fig:archive-update} illustrates this process for a single leaf update.
 The non-forking guarantee is essential here.
 The ArchiveDB never forks the version graph, and the copy-on-write chain forms a simple linear sequence, because each block has at most one successor.
 This eliminates the version-branching and garbage-collection complexity that would otherwise be required, and allows the archive to be structured as a compact, append-only log rather than a general persistent data structure.

 The principal cost of the copy-on-write scheme is storage amplification~\cite{readamp}.
-A single-slot update to a leaf node requires copying every node on the root-to-leaf path, and upper-level inner nodes, which are typically dense and are touched by nearly every block, are therefore duplicated at high frequency despite the fact that only a small fraction of their 256 child identifiers change per update.
+A single-slot update to a leaf node requires copying every node on the root-to-leaf path, and upper-level inner nodes, which are typically dense and are touched by nearly every block, are therefore duplicated at high frequency even though only a small fraction of their 256 child identifiers change per update.
 We address this amplification directly through the delta node mechanism.

 Delta nodes reduce the storage overhead of the ArchiveDB by recording only the slots that changed relative to a recent base node, rather than duplicating the full 256-slot layout on every copy-on-write operation.
+The idea of associating a small set of modifications with a base representation, and promoting to a fresh base once the modification budget is exceeded, has precedent in the fat-node-with-modification-box technique of Driscoll et~al.~\cite{driscoll1989persistent} and in the delta-record-plus-consolidation design of the Bw-tree~\cite{levandoski2013bwtree}.
 Under copy-on-write semantics, every block update to a leaf node forces a fresh copy of all inner nodes on the root-to-leaf path.
 Upper-level inner nodes are therefore rewritten on almost every block, yet typically only a small number of their 256 child identifiers change.
 Without delta compression, the storage cost per block update to a single slot is $\Theta(d \cdot W)$, where $d$ is the depth of the modified node and $W = 256$ is the node width.
 For a fully populated inner node near the root, $W \cdot 32$ bytes of child identifiers are copied even though all but a constant number are unchanged.

 Let $N_b$ be a \emph{base node} at block height $h_b$, storing the full array $V_b \in \mathbb{B}_{32}^{256}$ of child identifiers (for an inner node) or values (for a leaf node).
 A \emph{delta node} $N_\delta$ at block height $h_\delta > h_b$ is a pair